dbt-labs/dbt-database-adapter-scaffold/README.md

 ## dbt-database-adapter-scaffold
 The `dbt-database-adapter-scaffold` package is a user-friendly interactive way to build out a new adapter.

+### Versioning
+In order to keep new adapters in a parity level with `dbt-core` when you generate your scaffold you will notice that the `project_version` might be something like `M.m.0` where M is equivalant to the latest major release of `dbt-core` and likewise for minor versioning.
+You can feel free to change these as you see fit.
+But would suggest that if you do keep the versioning as it while building out the adapter to note how new a software it is in the README.

 ## Getting started

 #### Running from Github